GanchrowScientific/gs-redis-atomic-data-loader/README.md

 So do I :(

 Oh, to this project.

-My fault.
-(My fault, indeed.)
+Fork, create branch, make changes, push with well-formatted commit message, create pull-request

+(This change will **"commit message"**, first letter uppercase)